-The 7 Series FPGAs Integrated Block for PCI Express implements the Resizable BAR Capability structure as defined in PCI Express Base Specification, rev. 2.1.
-For more information on the Resizable BAR feature of the integrated block, see Resizable BAR Implementation-Specific Information (Endpoint Only), page 135.
+The core implements the Resizable BAR Capability structure as defined in PCI Express Base Specification, rev. 2.1.
+For more information on the Resizable BAR feature of the integrated block, see Resizable BAR Implementation-Specific Information (Endpoint Only), page 133.